RakeshSangem/Sharkfolio/README.md

 <div align="center">

-# Sharfolio -  A short portfolio of sharks
+# Sharkfolio -  A short portfolio of sharks

 In this project we made a portfolio for sharks with a short Quiz game some fun facts related to sharks.